weecology/retrieverdash/docs/developer.rst

 ==================

 Before starting to make contributions to Data Retriever Dashboard you first have to set it up locally on your machine.
 You’ll need Python 3.4+.
+You have to run the script first so that you get the details of datasets generated to show on the dashboard.

 **Steps to run Data Retriever Dashboard locally:**

 1. Clone the repository.
 2. From the directory containing manage.py, run the following command:
    ``pip install -r requirements.txt`` to install the requirements for the dashboard.

+   `To set up the dashboard and attach a cron job:`

 3. ``python manage.py makemigrations`` to make migrations.
 4. ``python manage.py migrate`` to migrate.
 5. ``python manage.py crontab add`` to add the cron job for running the script that would check the installation of datasets.

+   `To setup the dashboard and start running the job regardless of the set cron configuration:`

-To run the cron for script immediately write the command ``python manage.py crontab show``.
+6. To run the cron for script immediately write the command ``python manage.py crontab show``.
    Copy the hash for cron job.
 Then write ``python manage.py crontab run hash_of_the_cron_job``.
 The script will start running immediately.
-6. Wait for the script to complete checking all datasets or open another terminal and go to directory where manage.py is and write ``python manage.py runserver`` to start the server for the dashboard.
+7. Wait for the script to complete checking all datasets or open another terminal and go to directory where manage.py is and write ``python manage.py runserver`` to start the server for the dashboard.
+   The default url is ``127.0.0.1:8000``.
+For using another port write ``python manage.py runserver port_number``.
-7. Open a browser and load the url 127.0.0.1:8000 .
+8. Open a browser and load the url that was provided when you run ``python manage.py runserver`` .
 This is the dashboard.

 Style Guide for Python Code